guruthree/RobotRemote/README.md

 ### Linux

-Install the development libraries for SDL2 and SDL2_net, e.g. `sudo apt-get build-essential install libsdl2-dev libsdl2-net-dev`.
+Install the development libraries for SDL2, SDL2_net, and GLib 2.0, e.g. `sudo apt-get build-essential install libsdl2-dev libsdl2-net-dev libglib2.0-dev`.
 Then in the `RobotController` folder, type `make` and `make run` to compile and run.
 To run in debug mode, type `make debug` and `make debugrun`.

 ### Windows